jeblister/kube/exampleSite/content/blog/collapse.md

 weight = 180
-description = "Smoothly and reliably collapse elements for extra convenience" title = "Collapse" bref="A demo to collapsable elements"
+description = "Smoothly and reliably collapse elements for extra convenience" title = "Collapse" bref = "A demo to collapsable elements"

 +++

 <h3 class="section-head" id="h-base"><a href="#h-base">Base</a></h3>